dutrapaulovm/pcgrl-puzzle/README.md

 ## Included Environments

-The environments listed below are implemented in the [pcgrl-puzzle](/pcgrl-puzzle) directory.
-Each environment provides one or more configurations registered with OpenAI gym.
+The environments listed below are implemented in the [pcgrl-puzzle](/pcgrl-puzzle) directory and are registered with OpenAI gym.

 ### Default environments